 In accordance with long-standing regulatory treatment, we collect through rates the estimated costs of removal on certain regulated properties through depreciation expense as a portion of the net salvage value component of our composite depreciation rates, with a corresponding credit to accumulated depreciation and amortization.
 These removal costs collected through our rates include costs attributable to legal and nonlegal removal obligations.
-These costs are addressed prospectively in depreciation rates, rather than as a regulatory liability, in each general rate order.
+These costs are addressed prospectively in depreciation rates in each general rate order.

 For financial reporting purposes, if the removal costs collected have exceeded our removal costs incurred, we estimate a regulatory liability using current rates since the last general rate order in each of our jurisdictions.
-At December 31, 2023 and 2022, we have not recorded a regulatory liability, as our removal costs incurred have exceeded amounts collected through our depreciation rates.
+At December 31, 2024 and 2023, we have recorded a regulatory liability, as our removal costs incurred are less than amounts collected through our depreciation rates in one of our service territories.
 Significant uncertainty exists regarding the recording of these regulatory liabilities, pending, among other issues, clarification of regulatory intent.
-We continue to monitor the regulatory requirements, and any future regulatory liabilities incurred may be adjusted as more information is obtained.
+We continue to monitor the regulatory requirements, and the regulatory liabilities incurred may be adjusted as more information is obtained.
 To the extent these estimated liabilities are adjusted, such amounts will be reclassified between accumulated depreciation and amortization and regulatory liabilities on our balance sheet and therefore will not have an impact on earnings.